 After high school, Jim enrolled in speech and theater classes at the College of DuPage.
 He later transferred to Southern Illinois University, where he earned a degree in speech and theater arts.

 In 1977, after graduating from college, Belushi joined the Second City comedy troupe.
-The troupe, which had also trained Jim's brother, John Belushi, proved to be a major launching pad for Jim's show business career.
-In 1978, producer Gary Marshall saw one of Jim's Second City performances and hired him for his first TV role—a part on the NBC sitcom, Who's Watching the Kids?
+The troupe, which had also trained older brother John, proved to be a major launching pad for Jim's show business career.
+In 1978, producer Gary Marshall saw one of Jim's Second City performances and hired him for his first TV role—a part on the NBC sitcom Who's Watching the Kids?
 A year later, he landed a part on a second, short-lived sitcom, the CBS show Working Stiffs.

 In 1979, Jim starred in the play Sexual Perversity in Chicago, performed at the Apollo Theater in New York City.
 After taking a second theater role in 1980, he scored his first film part, in Thief (1981).

 In 1983, still reeling from his brother's fatal drug overdose the prior year, Jim followed in John's footsteps and joined the cast of Saturday Night Live.
 Audiences roared with laughter at Jim's impersonations of popular celebrities like Hulk Hogan and Arnold Schwarzenegger.
-Jim's popularity on SNL led to additional small roles in films, and his scene-stealing supporting role in the movie About Last Night propelled him to national fame in 1986.
+Jim's popularity on SNL led to additional small roles in films, and his scene-stealing supporting role in the 1986 movie About Last Night propelled him to national fame.

 The rest of the 1980s and the early 1990s brought Jim a torrent of roles in such high-profile films as Jumpin' Jack Flash (1986), K-9 (1989) and Curly Sue (1991).
-Belushi followed these successes with a string of less critically noted TV and film performances, in the mid- to late-1990s, including the first of two sequels to K-9—both of which went directly to video.
+Belushi followed these successes with a string of less critically noted TV and film performances, including two sequels to K-9, which went directly to video.